cgsnider/Restaurant-Recs/README.md

 <div> In the city there are countless restaurants to choose from with more options than a person wants to consider whenever they grab lunch.
 Restaurant recommendation system to recommend people nearby restaurants that meet their needs and preferences.
 Our system will take several factors into consideration to make these recommendations.
 These factors include location, price, hours of service, reviews, diversity of food, revenue, weather, etc. </div>

 # Literature Review
-Varatharajan, Guruprasad, Mathumitha also made a resraunt recomendation system that used various features such as

 ## Problem definition